MrPoll0/local-hf-deep-rl-course/unit2/README.md

 # Running Unit 2 Locally

+> **Build Time Notice:**
+>
+> Building the provided `unit2.Dockerfile` may take a while, as it installs and resolves all dependencies from the pinned `environment.yml` for maximum reproducibility.
+For a **faster build**, you can use the `unit2_scratch.Dockerfile`, but be aware this is **risky**: it installs the latest versions of external packages, which may break due to upstream changes.
+The `environment.yml` approach is recommended for stability.

 > **CUDA Version Notice:**
 >
 > This environment uses **CUDA 12.1** (see the `FROM nvidia/cuda:12.1.1-devel-ubuntu22.04` line in the Dockerfile).
 Please ensure your GPU and drivers are compatible with CUDA 12.1.
 If you need a different CUDA version, edit the `FROM` line in `base.Dockerfile` and adjust package versions as needed.
 See the [NVIDIA CUDA compatibility page](https://docs.nvidia.com/deploy/cuda-compatibility/) for more info.